 The higher rankings of crossing X1, X3 and X4 alternatives can be primarily attributed to relatively low community impacts associated with these options due to the less developed rural areas these alternatives are located in.
-However, these southern alternatives do not meet Partnership objectives for providing free flow of people and goods at the border crossings through the year 2035 (the planning horizon year for this study).
-These alternatives were therefore not recommended for further study.
+However, as noted in the previous section, these southern alternatives were not carried forward for further study on the basis that they do not meet Partnership objectives of providing for the free flow of people and goods at the border crossings through the year 2035 (the planning horizon year for this study).

-Crossing X8 and X9 alternatives had the lowest unweighted scores of the central alternatives, reflecting that these alternatives have less of a balance in terms of benefits to regional mobility and impacts to the community.
+The crossing X8 and X9 alternatives had the lowest unweighted scores of the central alternatives, reflecting that these alternatives have less of a balance in terms of benefits to regional mobility and impacts to the community.